-- Email and network accounts.
-Students are assigned a network/AUR email account when they begin their studies at AUR.
-AUR's email system is hosted with O365. - Office 365 and OneDrive: Students have free access to the Office 365 Apps (downloadable - on multiple devices) including OneDrive for cloud storage, which provides over 1TB of storage space. - Learning Management System: the LMS is AUR's online course management system.
+• E-mail and network accounts.
+Students are assigned a network/AUR e-mail account when they begin their studies at AUR.
+AUR's e-mail system is hosted with O365.

+- Office 365 and OneDrive: Students have free access to the Office 365 Apps (downloadable on multiple devices) including OneDrive for cloud storage, which provides over 1TB of storage space. - AUROne: AUR's search utility allows students and faculty to search and locate AUR resources using a simple Google-type interface.
+By entering search terms, users are taken directly to the resource. - Learning Management System: the LMS is AUR's online course management system.
 Every course offered at AUR interacts with an online environment giving students an enhanced learning experience.
-Through the LMS students have access to course communication tools, discussion forums, course announcements, online tests, handouts and an electronic grade-book allowing students to monitor their course progress.
+Through the LMS students have access to course communication tools, discussion forums, course announcements, online tests, handouts and an electronic gradebook allowing students to monitor their course progress.
 An overview of the LMS is given to degree seeking students and to new faculty during their IT orientation.
 Additional training is available by request.
 The LMS is accessible through MyAUR.
 Course homepages will appear under the link "my courses" before the start of classes.
 LMS resources and video tutorials for students and faculty are available from the Helpdesk tab in MyAUR.
-(Requires login).

-- MyAUR: MyAUR is the AUR community portal.
+(Requires login). - MyAUR: MyAUR is the AUR community portal.
 Students have access to their academic information including course registrations, degree program information, online advising capabilities, unofficial transcripts, online registration and online add and drop.
 Faculty have access to their course teaching schedule, classroom assignments and downloadable academic forms policies.
 Alumni have access to their unofficial transcript and extra alumni features.
 In addition, MyAUR provides users with up-to-date announcements, campus events information, academic calendars and an online course/syllabus search engine. - Printing/copying cards: academic printing and copying is available from different locations on campus.
 Copiers/printers are available for faculty and students to use in the Building A computer lab, the Evan's hall library and the faculty lounge.
 All copiers/printers are connected to a print management system and can be accessed by swiping your AUR security badge.
 Further information can be found on the boards above each copier/printer or on the Helpdesk tab of MyAUR (requires login). - Training Program: the Office of Computer Services works to offer faculty and students workshops and training on the various information and technology services at AUR.
 Most faculty training is conducted through the Faculty development program offered regularly throughout the semester.
 Department training is also available and coordinated with the Program Director. - Wi-Fi: Wi-Fi is available from any location on campus including classrooms, the Evan's Hall library, the main office building, Auriana Auditorium, the Masina building and outdoor locations such as garden and terraces.
 A single SSID gives users seamless access to Wi-Fi on campus.